-During the spring season, we have seen some flat roofs in such a state, that not only has moss grown in the damp areas, other types of plant life have thrived.
+During the spring season, we have seen some flat roofs in such a state, that not only has moss grown in the damp areas, but other types of plant life have also thrived.

 In the winter months, these ponded areas freeze and cause stress to the roof structure, which may affect the interior parts of the dwelling.

 We have found a tried and true way to alleviate the ponding of water where there is no slope for proper drainage.
 We cut in channels that are angled toward the draining area, which can solve a flat roof drainage problem and preserve the life of the roof.